roboteng/rts/README.md

 - Continuous Integration / Continuous Delivery
 - Test Driven Development and Behavior Driven Development
 - Domain Driven Design
+- Writing User Stories and Acceptance Criteria

 A lot of my thoughts on the design and comparing options are in [`Notes.md`](Notes.md).

+I want to make an RTS similar to [Age of Mythology](https://en.wikipedia.org/wiki/Age_of_Mythology).
+I'm still not sure close the game play will comg to AoM, but it will probably be my default for gameplay choices.

 ## Parts of the Project